Puebla–Cholula Tourist Train: Route

 The 17.4 km single-track route largely utilized existing rail rights-of-way to the north and west of the city of Puebla.
 The route began at the National Railway Museum in Puebla's city centre.
 The first 2 km of the route operated as a tram line without any stops along city streets with mixed vehicle traffic.
 The remainder of the route utilized a dedicated at-grade right-of-way from Puebla to Cholula Station adjacent to the Cholula Archaeological Zone.
 An additional two intermediate stops, Mercado Hidalgo Station and Momoxpan Station, were constructed but have not been opened.

 Operations

 The Puebla-Cholula Tourist Train's rolling stock consisted of two three-car diesel-electric 38 m-long trains supplied by Vossloh.
 The trains have a capacity of 284 people.
 Average train speed was 30 km/h and the approximate travel time between Puebla and Cholula was 40 minutes.
 There were three daily departures from each terminal on weekdays and nine daily departures from each terminal on weekends and holidays.

-Total passengers in 2019 numbered 161,377.

-Operations ended on 31 December 2021 due to a lack of profitability.
-The rolling stock was transferred to the Tren Interoceánico in the states of Veracruz and Oaxaca.
+Operations ended on December 31, 2021 due to a lack of profitability.
+The rolling stock was transferred to Tren Interoceánico in the states of Veracruz and Oaxaca.